 The table shows, net of non-monetary benefits, the remuneration paid to the members of the Board of Directors and Board of Statutory Auditors, as per Table 1, to which reference should be made for further details.
-In addition, the amounts accrued to the beneficiaries under the 2019-2021 Long-Term Incentive Plan (LTIP), which will be disbursed following the approval of the 2021 Financial Statements by the Shareholders' Meeting set to meet on 21 April 2022, have not been included.
-The choice was made both to ensure uniformity in the representation of the data provided with the years 2020 and 2019 (which consider fixed remuneration and disbursement of the annual incentive) and comparability of the amounts disbursed during the years of reference, as the LTIP is a closed Plan that provides for a single payment of the bonus at the end of the vesting period.
+It should be noted that the Executive Directors' remuneration does not include the 2022-2024 Medium/Long-Term Incentive Plan (LTIP), whose payment, conditional upon the achievement of the relevant performance indicators, will only be disbursed at the end of 2024, as it is a closed, non-rolling plan.
+In addition, the amounts accrued to the beneficiaries under the 2019-2021 Long-Term Incentive Plan (LTIP) and disbursed in 2022, following the approval of the 2021 Financial Statements by the Shareholders' Meeting of 21 April 2022, have not been included.
+The choice was made both to ensure uniformity in the representation of the data provided with the years 2021, 2020 and 2019 (which consider fixed remuneration and disbursement of the annual incentive) and comparability of the amounts disbursed during the years of reference, as the last two LTIPs launched by Brembo provide for a single payment of the bonus at the end of the vesting period.

-The Average Gross Annual Salary was calculated taking into account Brembo S.p.A.'s employees only (3,140 employees as regard financial year 2019, 3,039 employees for 2020, and 3,098 employees at the end of 2021).
+The Average Gross Annual Salary was calculated taking

+into account Brembo S.p.A.'s employees only (3,140 employees as regard financial year 2019, 3,039 employees for 2020, 3,098 employees at the end of 2021 and 3,168 employees at the end of 2022).
 The compensation elements used in the calculation are the Fixed Remuneration, the short-term incentive (MBO) or the Company Performance Bonus (based on the offer defined for each employees' category).
-It should be noted that this value expresses the breakdown by employees' categories of Brembo S.p.A., where blue-collar workers accounted for approximately 55% of workforce in 2019, 54% in 2020 and 53% for 2021.
+It should be noted that this value expresses the breakdown by employees' categories of Brembo S.p.A. where blue-collar workers accounted for approximately 55% of workforce in 2019, 54% in 2020, 53% in 2021 and 50% in 2022.